nsxiv/nsxiv/README.md

 Please note, that the latter one requires root privileges.
 By default, sxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/sxiv".

+Running make will automatically detect if libexif and libgif are available and enable them if so.
+CLI arguments will override any automatic detection.
+For example:

+	$ make HAVE_LIBGIF=0

+will always disable libgif.
+Alternatively, they can be disabled via editing `config.mk`.

 You can install sxiv into a directory of your choice by changing the second command to: